Ichimoku Kinkō Hyō: Kumo

 Kumo (雲, cloud) is the space between Senkou span A and B. The cloud edges identify current and potential future support and resistance points.

 The Kumo cloud changes in shape and height based on price changes.
 This height represents volatility as larger price movements form thicker clouds, which creates stronger support and resistance.
 As thinner clouds offer only weak support and resistance, prices can and tend to break through such thin clouds.

 Generally, markets are bullish when Senkou Span A is above Senkou Span B and vice versa when markets are bearish.
 Traders often look for Kumo Twists in future clouds, where Senkou Span A and B exchange positions, a signal of potential trend reversals.

 In addition to thickness, the strength of the cloud can also be ascertained by its angle; upwards for bullish and downwards for bearish.
 Any clouds behind price are also known as Kumo Shadows.

 Chikou span

 Chikou (遅行) span calculation: today's closing price projected back 26 days on the chart.

 Also called the lagging span it is used as a support/resistance aid.

 If the Chikou Span or the green line crosses the price in the bottom-up direction, that is a buy signal.
 If the green line crosses the price from the top-down, that is a sell signal.

+Criticism

+In the realm of charting methodologies, Ichimoku clouds present a visually compelling technique, albeit not without its criticisms.
+Rigorous backtesting conditions have revealed that Ichimoku tends to underperform the market index significantly, indicating potential limitations in its predictive power.